Ovarian Cancer

 The three most common symptoms of ovarian cancer are:

-• Bloating that is persistent and does not come and go
+bloating, swelling, or an increase in the size of the abdomen (tummy) that is persistent and does not come and go

 Other symptoms include:

-• Nausea;
+• nausea

-• Unexplained weight change;
+• unexplained weight loss

-• Pain in the lower abdomen or back;
+• pain in the lower abdomen or back

-• Abnormal vaginal bleeding;
+• abnormal vaginal bleeding

-• Pain during sex;
+• pain during sex

-Most women with ovarian cancer have only some of the symptoms, or may not notice any for some time.
+Most women with ovarian cancer may have only some of the symptoms, or may not notice any for some time.

-A lot of women we interviewed stressed that they did not think anything was seriously wrong because the symptoms are vague and tended to come and go or ease off after a while.
+A lot of women we interviewed stressed that they did not think anything was seriously wrong because their symptoms were vague and tended to come and go or ease off after a while.
 Some women described a 'niggle' on one side, had a dull ache or tenderness or felt 'heavy in the pelvis' while others were alerted by definite lumps, sharp pains or a cramping feeling with bowel movements.
-One woman said she woke up feeling 'as if a balloon had popped in my tummy', another described a strange feeling that 'the usual muscles that (move your bowel or empty your bladder) aren't doing what you want them to do'.
-Some said that only when looking back did they realise that minor, vague symptoms were probably connected to their cancer.

 Women usually attributed their symptoms to other causes such as mid-life changes.
 Many noticed that their waists had got bigger but blamed mid-life weight gain and just bought larger clothing or garments with elasticated waists.
 However, others were aware that this was not normal weight change - one said that she was the same weight but had just changed shape around her abdomen, and several said that they had looked pregnant.
 Others attributed their symptoms to stress, irritable bowel syndrome, ovarian cysts or fibroids.
 A few thought they might have bowel cancer.